Payroll

 What is payroll tax?

 Payroll taxes include income taxes and taxes assessed for Social Security, Medicare, and unemployment compensation.
-It’s important to note that taxes may be paid by the worker, the employer, or both parties.
+It’s important to note that generally the worker (employee) and the employer both have to pay these taxes.

 What is income tax?

-Individuals are assessed taxes on many forms of income, including dividend income and interest income.
 Payroll processing requires businesses to withhold income taxes on employee wages.
-After income tax dollars are withheld, they are forwarded to the taxing authority (the federal, state, or local department of revenue).
+Afterward, they go to the appropriate taxing authority (the federal, state, or local department of revenue).

-Companies are required to deduct federal income taxes from wages, and possibly state and local income taxes as well.
 The amount deducted is based on the worker’s annual income and the number of allowances computed on Form W-4.
-Withholding amounts are passed through to each taxing authority, and the amounts are not an employer expense.
+Employers will then pass withholding amounts to each taxing authority.

 The current employer’s FUTA tax rate is 6% on the first $7,000 in gross income earned by the worker.
 If the wages are subject to a state unemployment tax, the employer can use a 5.4% FUTA credit, which reduces the FUTA tax to 0.6%.
 The total federal and state unemployment taxes will vary depending on each state’s unemployment program.